-Having fun with indoor rainbows; making hand shadows and playing with cardboard cut outs in the sun.
+Having fun with indoor rainbows; making hand shadows and playing with cardboard cut outs in the sun; Working out how to make a hand shadow dog…and something eating grass.

 335 – School yard shadows